l3uddz/traktarr/README.md

   -s, --sort [rating|release|votes]
                                   Sort list to process.  [default: votes] -rt, --rotten_tomatoes INTEGER  Set a minimum Rotten Tomatoes score.
-  -g, --genre TEXT                Only add movies from this genre to Radarr.
-Only one genre can be
+  -g, --genres TEXT               Only add movies from this genre to Radarr.
+Multiple genres are
-                                  specified.
+                                  specified as a comma-separated list.
 Use 'ignore' to add movies from any genre, including ones with no genre specified.
   -f, --folder TEXT               Add movies with this root folder to Radarr.
   -ma, --minimum-availability [announced|in_cinemas|released|predb]
                                   Add movies with this minimum availability to Radarr.
 Default is 'released'.
   -a, --actor TEXT                Only add movies from this actor to Radarr.Only one actor can be
-                                  specified.
-                                  Requires the 'person' list.
+                                  specified.Requires the 'person' list.
   --include-non-acting-roles      Include non-acting roles such as 'As Himself', 'Narrator', etc.
                                   Requires the 'person' list option with the 'actor' argument.
   --no-search                     Disable search when adding movies to Radarr.